xndong/FAITH/README.md

 # FAITH
-This repository is the implementation for the paper at ICASSP 2026: - FAITH: Factuality Alignment through Integrating Trustworthiness and Honestness
+This repository is the implementation for the paper at ACL 2026: - FAITH: Factuality Alignment through Integrating Trustworthiness and Honestness